evrichter/Master_Thesis_origin/README.md

 ## Summary
 Plausibility ratings and surprisal values were used as pre-tests to assess sentence plausibility and expectancy.
 Two self-paced reading studies served as the main experiments, comparing offline vs. online plausibility ratings as predictors of reading times.
-The work contributes to understanding how different levels of plausibility and varying degrees of granularity, can account for variability in human sentence processing.
+The work contributes to understanding how different levels of plausibility and varying degrees of granularity can account for variability in human sentence processing.